 Individual design and configuration options

-Thanks to the extensive design and customization options offered by modern TFT displays, the layout can be optimally adapted to the style of the building and the needs of the residents.
+Thanks to the extensive design and customization options offered by modern TFT displays, the layout can be optimally adapted to the style of the building and the needs of the tenants.
 For this purpose, the multimedia displays provide a web-based editor that allows intuitive configuration via drag and drop with any current web browser.
 The installation of special software is therefore no longer necessary.
 The functions of the Multimedia Elevator Display are provided by widgets, i.e. small applications that can be flexibly placed on the screen and freely adapted in size and color to the layout of the display.
 Thus, all kinds of applications can be covered with the modern displays for elevators.

 Flexible hardware solutions